-Though progesterone levels also tend to decrease during this period, decreasing progesterone levels don’t cause weight gain but they may cause water retention making you feel puffy or bloated.
+Though progesterone levels also tend to decrease during this period, decreasing progesterone levels does not cause weight gain but they may cause water retention making you feel puffy or bloated.

 Testosterone levels may also decrease during perimenopause (and menopause).
 This could result in decreased muscle mass (as well as other things like decreased libido).
 Less muscle mass would lead to decreased metabolic rate and additional possible weight gain.

 In the case of women suffering from PCOS (Polycystic ovarian syndrome), the insulin resistance that accompanies this condition leads to weight gain as well.
-But in the case of PCOS the women often have too much testosterone and this causes the weight gain to occur around the stomach and waist much like it does it men.
-Also hair at the crown of the head can thin, and hair may grown on the face and back.
+But in the case of PCOS the women often have too much testosterone and this causes weight gain to occur around the stomach and waist much as it does in men.
+Also, the hair at the crown of the head can thin, and hair may grow on the face and back.

 In fact, because estrogen and progesterone levels drop more than testosterone levels do during perimenopause and menopause, women may also tend to gain more around the middle than the hips and thighs.
 Some women tend to lose their waistline.